amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 For instance, if a function takes the identical time to process ten elements as well as 1 million items, then we say that it has a constant growth rate or `O(1)`.
 Let’s see some cases.

-Examples of constant runtime algorithms:
+**Examples of constant runtime algorithms**:
-Find if an item on the array is even or odd.
+- Find if a number is even or odd.
-Check if an item on an array is null
+- Check if an item on an array is null.
-Print the first element from a list
+- Print the first element from a list.
-Find a value on a map
+- Find a value on a map.

 For our discussion, we are going to implement the first and last example.